torleifg/bookquest/README.md

-# Semantic & Full-Text Search Engine for Books
+# Hybrid Search Engine for Books

 This repository contains code and resources to run a hybrid (semantic and full-text) search engine for books.
 It utilizes text embeddings and supports harvesting book metadata from various sources, using international standards